 - Coaches should, at the outset, clarify with performers (and, where appropriate, with their parents) exactly what is expected of them and what players are entitled to expect from their coach.
 A simple checklist may sometimes be appropriate.

 - Coaches should always promote the positive aspects of football (e.g. fair play) and never condone rule violations or the use of prohibited substances.

-- Coaches should themselves consistently display high standard of behaviour and appearance.
+- Coaches should consistently display high standards of behaviour and appearance.